Axway/streams-open-docs/content/en/docs/relnotes/20210127_streams_relnotes.md

     * NGINX new docker image tag: `v0.43.0`

 * Helm chart dependencies upgraded:
-    * Nginx helm chart new version: `3.20.1`
+    * NGINX Helm chart new version: `3.20.1`

 * Helm chart refactoring:
     * All common microservice parameters can be set in a single place.
     * `AdditionalJavaOpts` has been added.
     * `JvmMemoryOpts` will be computed automatically from k8s resources if not specified.
-    * `ingress.host` helm chart parameter is now mandatory at installation.
+    * `ingress.host` Helm chart parameter is now mandatory at installation.
 See [Ingress hostname](/docs/install/#ingress-hostname) section for details.

 ## Deprecated features
 <!-- Add features that are deprecated here -->